TheAbhiKumar/TheAbhiKumar.github.io/_posts/posts/2016-11-02-starcraft-ii-ai.markdown

 ---
 layout: postnew
-title: Review of Neural Programmers
+title: Starcraft II Reinforcement Learning AI
 category: blog
-excerpt: A short review of neural programmers and their ability to learn programs
+excerpt: A review of starcraft II ai
 ---

 > This post is a work in progress